PjHurtig/camping-pack-list/README.md

 ![camping](https://i.ibb.co/5FJpzsJ/Untitled-2.png)

-Image is from [unsplash](https://unsplash.com/photos/68YXvKCobKI) and evokes a feeling of freedom and how camping can be enjoyed when you have all the gear you need!
+The image is from [unsplash](https://unsplash.com/photos/68YXvKCobKI) and evokes a feeling of freedom and how camping can be enjoyed when you have all the gear you need!

 ### Overall feel

-I wanted this to be a very simple and easy to understand tool for anyone wanting to check off the essentials before their trip.
-No instructions needed, just a functioning pack-list with unintrusive colors and images.
+I wanted this to be a very simple and easy-to-understand tool for anyone wanting to check off the essentials before their trip.
+No instructions are needed, just a functioning pack list with unintrusive colors and images.

 ## Wireframe / Initial design